Yunyung/CarClassifier/README.md

 Official image can be downloaded from [Kaggle challenge](https://www.kaggle.com/c/cs-t0828-2020-hw1/) or just downloaded from my repository.

 ## Dataset Preparation
-After downloading imags from [Kaggle challenge](https://www.kaggle.com/c/cs-t0828-2020-hw1/), we expect the data directory is structured as:
+After downloading images from [Kaggle challenge](https://www.kaggle.com/c/cs-t0828-2020-hw1/), we expect the data directory is structured as:
 ```
 data
   +- training_data        # all training data from kaggle